Post may contain affiliate links.

 Maple Mustard Slow Cooker Pork Loin is made with a pork loin, NOT pork tenderloin.

+What is a Pork Loin?
 Pork loin is a larger, roast-style cut.
 It does better with roasting and slow cooking methods.
 The loin is cut from the back of the hog.
 It is a lean piece of meat, however, it usually has a thick fat cap on the top.

 You may see pork loin called center cut pork loin roast, center cut pork roast or pork center loin roast.
 In our part of the world it’s simply called pork loin.
 I can buy a whole loin or a half.
 The half is what you’re looking for for this recipe.
 They usually range between 3 and 5 lbs.

+What is a Pork Tenderloin?
 A pork tenderloin, on the other hand, is not a good choice for Maple Mustard Slow Cooker Pork Loin.
 It is a smaller, much thinner cut of meat.
 It’s from a muscle that runs along the backbone and usually only weighs about one pound.
 They often come two to a package, in our area.
 Because of their small size and leanness they are best cooked quickly, at high heat.

 It’s definitely important not to confuse pork loin and pork tenderloin when making a recipe.
 They are very different cuts of meat.
 The success of your recipe depends on choosing the correct one.